 Subsidence is a key aspect of the Delta landscape's vulnerability to climate change.
-Since the initiation of intense land management practices in the 1850s, half of the volume of organic peat soils in the Delta has been lost due to disturbance and oxidation (Deverel and Leighton 2010;

-Mount and Twiss 2005), resulting in substantial greenhouse gas emissions and the lowering of some Delta islands by as much as 25 feet below sea level.
-Subsidence rates have decreased substantially from early 20th century values and range from a few millimeters per year to approximately 2 centimeters per year today (Deverel et al. 2016).
+Since the initiation of intense land management practices in the 1850s, half of the volume of organic peat soils in the Delta has been lost due to disturbance and oxidation (Deverel and Leighton 2010; Mount and Twiss 2005), resulting in substantial greenhouse gas emissions and the lowering of some Delta islands by as much as 25 feet below sea level.
+Subsidence rates have decreased substantially from early 20th century values and range from a few tenths of an inch per year to approximately 0.8 inches per year today (Deverel et al. 2016).

 Subsidence of Delta islands creates height differences between the land and adjacent water surface elevations in channels.
 These height differences amplify forces against the levees and drive flow through and underneath levees into the subsided islands.
 Irrigation water further contributes to the accumulation of water in island drainage ditches, where it is routed to pumps and returned to adjacent channels.
 Subsidence of Delta islands due to continued agricultural practices will increase the Delta's overall vulnerability to climate change.
 Increasing water surface elevations due to sea level rise, hydrological changes, subsidence, and drainage ditch deepening will increase pressure on levees and increase rates of seepage onto Delta islands (Mount and Twiss 2005, Deverel et al. 2014).
 These effects will increase the probability of levee failure over time (Deverel et al. 2015, 2016).
-Permanent flooding of Delta islands, if they occur, will alter circulation and salinity dynamics in the Delta and create deep, open water habitats that do not resemble any historical state of the ecosystem.
+However, as described under flooding, this analysis only considers levee overtopping when modeling flood hazard.
+While levees may consolidate (subside) in some locations, this is often a separate process than subsidence due to oxidation.
+Regardless, permanent flooding of Delta islands, if they occur, will alter circulation and salinity dynamics in the Delta and create deep, open water habitats that do not resemble any historical state of the ecosystem.

-2.2 Asset and Resources Inventory
+2.2 Population, Asset, and Resources Inventory

-This vulnerability assessment is structured according to key Delta assets and resources and organized by themes corresponding to the chapters of the Delta Plan, including Delta as an Evolving Place, Ecosystems, Water Supply Reliability, and Risk Reduction (i.e., flood hazards).
+This CCVA is structured according to populations and key Delta assets and resources and organized by themes corresponding to the chapters of the Delta Plan, including Delta as an Evolving Place, Ecosystems, Water Supply Reliability, and Risk Reduction (i.e., flood hazards).
+In this analysis, the term "asset" refers to something of value.
+It is not intended to imply commodification of any of the individual items highlighted here.

-The Delta Adapts team conducted an asset and resources inventory and developed a geospatial database to organize data describing people, places, land use, infrastructure, and ecosystems within the Delta as input to the vulnerability assessment.
-The Delta Levees Investment Strategy (DLIS) asset database is used as a starting point and updated to include more recent data layers, where available, and supplemented with additional datasets to meet the needs of Delta Adapts.
-The assets and resources compiled include the following categories:
+The Delta Adapts team conducted an inventory of people, assets, and resources and developed a geospatial database to organize data describing people, places, land use, infrastructure, and ecosystems within the Delta as input to the CCVA.
+The DLIS asset database was used as a starting point and updated to include more recent data layers, where available, and supplemented with additional datasets to meet the needs of Delta Adapts.
+The inventory includes the following categories:

 - People

-- Population
+- o Population

 - Places

 - Parcel boundaries

-- o Cultural resources (legacy communities, historic places, landmarks)
+- Cultural resources (legacy communities, historic places, landmarks)

 - o Buildings and properties (critical facilities, government buildings)

 - Commercial and industrial areas

-- Recreation (parks, campgrounds, marinas, scenic highways, trails)
+- o Recreation (parks, campgrounds, marinas, scenic highways, trails)

 - Land Use and Land Cover

-- o Agricultural land use

-Vegetation classification and mapping
+- o Agricultural land use - Vegetation classification and mapping

-• Infrastructure
+Infrastructure

-- Energy and utilities (energy generation, substations, transmission/pipelines, natural gas) - o Communications (facilities and cell towers) - o Transportation (roads, rail lines and stations, bike paths, airports, shipping ports, and bridges) - o Solid/hazardous waste facilities, contaminated sites - o Flood management infrastructure (levees, channels, pump stations, rock stockpiles, evacuation routes) - Water supply infrastructure (intakes, canals, aqueducts) - o Critical infrastructure (fire and police stations, schools, hospitals, prisons, wastewater treatment plants, flood depots, evacuation routes)
+- Energy and utilities (energy generation, substations, transmission/pipelines, natural gas) - o Communications (facilities and cell towers) - Transportation (roads, rail lines and stations, bike paths, airports, shipping ports, and bridges) - o Solid/hazardous waste facilities, contaminated sites - Flood management infrastructure (levees, channels, pump stations, rock stockpiles, evacuation routes) - Water supply infrastructure (intakes, canals, aqueducts) - O Critical infrastructure (fire and police stations, schools, hospitals, prisons, wastewater treatment plants, flood depots, evacuation routes)